 Top tip 3: Make your pharmacy dispensing assistant into a champion

-There exists a plethora of qualifications accessible to pharmacy dispensing assistants and you ought to invest the time in gearing staff up to take on roles with greater responsibilities.
+There exist a plethora of qualifications accessible to pharmacy dispensing assistants and you ought to invest the time in gearing staff up to take on roles with greater responsibilities.
 The more services you have available in your pharmacy, the better the care you are providing to the community.
 Pharmacy dispensing assistants can be involved in offering stop smoking support, blood pressure monitoring, weight loss programs and advice on alcohol consumption.
 Another way of training your pharmacy team is by joining over 3,500 pharmacy dispensing assistants in becoming Health Champions.
 Health Champions are integral to your pharmacy obtaining Healthy Living Pharmacy accreditation.
-Take a look at the PSNC website for more information on how you could benefit in training your pharmacy team further to become a HLP.
+Take a look at the PSNC website for more information on how you could benefit in training your pharmacy team further to become an HLP.

 Top tip 4: The BNF isn’t just for the pharmacist

 The British National Formulary, or the BNF in short, is gospel in pharmacy.
 Training other senior members of staff in acquiring relevant knowledge from the BNF is a must.
 If your pharmacy dispensing assistant is aware of what it is that they are dispensing, then it will save a lot of time with queries from patients and their families.
 Allow your pharmacy dispensing assistant the time to understand what each medication is intended for and any adverse effects to look out for with their administration.

 Top tip 5: Stay ahead of the game